openharmony/global_global_cangjie_wrapper/README.md

 As shown in the architecture:

+Interface:

 - Calendar: Provides the capability to obtain and set calendar properties, such as time, time zone, etc.
 - ResourceManager: Provides the capability for application resource acquisition.
 - System: Provides the capability to obtain the application's preferred language.

+Framework:

+- Calendar wrapper: Implementation encapsulation of Cangjie Calendar, providing Calendar capabilities.
+- ResourceManager wrapper: Implementation encapsulation of Cangjie ResourceManager, providing ResourceManager capabilities.
+- System wrapper: Provides Implementation encapsulation of Cangjie System, providing System capabilities.
 - Cangjie Global FFI interface: Based on cross-language interoperability via C Language interfaces to implement global Cangjie API.

+- Explanation of Dependencies in the Architecture Diagram:

 - i18n: Responsible for providing basic internationalization functions, and encapsulates C Language interfaces for Cangjie to conduct interoperation.
-- resource_management: Responsible for providing basic resource management functions, and encapsulates C Language interfaces for Cangjie to conduct interoperation.
+- Resmgr: Responsible for providing basic resource management functions, and encapsulates C Language interfaces for Cangjie to conduct interoperation.
+- cangjie_ark_interop: Responsible for providing Cangjie APILevel class definitions, which are used to annotate APIs, as well as providing the definition of BusinessException class that is thrown to users.
+- JS UI Framework: responsible for providing FFI interfaces related to Resource, which are used to operate application resources.
 - arkui_cangjie_wrapper: Responsible for providing interface definitions such as ResourceColor, which are used to implement the AppResource class.
-- cangjie_ark_interop: Responsible for providing Cangjie APILevel class definitions, which are used to annotate APIs, as well as providing the definition of BusinessException class that is thrown to users.
 - hiviewdfx_cangjie_wrapper: Responsible for providing logging interfaces, which are used to print logs at key points in the execution path.

 ## Directory Structure